Thea Tewi: Early life and education

+Career

-As fashion designer
+Fashion designer

 As a lingerie designer, Tewi was active in New York in the 1940s.
 Her brand, Tewi Lingerie Inc., was extremely successful, leading to Tewi winning a Neiman Marcus Fashion Award in 1945.
 Reporting on fashion trends that year, the Detroit Free Press referred to Tewi's "naughty-nice lingerie" featuring "daring cuts" and racy appliqués.
 Two Thea Tewi garments are in the Metropolitan Museum of Art's Costume Institute: a silk nightgown called "Busting Out All Over" and an embroidered silk and lace slip called "Ripe Roses."

 In 1947, the Textile Colorist journal, while reporting on Tewi's electric-blanket inspired nightgowns, noted that she had been named America's top lingerie designer.
 In 1950, Thea Tewi Lingerie merged with another leading company, Dutchess Underwear, to offer a line called "Dutchess Individually Yours by Tewi."
 In 1950, she returned to sculpting.
 In the 1960s, although Tewi was now regarded and established as a sculptor, she was still remembered as having been a "leading high fashion lingerie designer."

-As artist
+Artist

 Tewi started out working in metal, but switched to stone as her favourite material, particularly marble and onyx.
 She resumed sculpting in 1950 following her career as a lingerie designer.

 Tewi frequently brought Jewish themes and motifs into her sculpture, including a work using the Hebrew alphabet as its basis which won her the National Arts Club award for religious sculpture in 1966.
 Her stonework included an art deco style headstone for the grave of Frederick and Helen Serger in Maple Grove Cemetery, Queens, New York.
 She represented the United States at the 1969 Biennale in Carrara, Italy.

 Tewi exhibited widely from the 1960s to the early 1990s, with solo shows in galleries and venues across the United States and Italy, and participated in a number of exhibitions held across America and in Paris and Italy.
 Examples of her sculpture are held by the Smithsonian American Art Museum, the Cincinnati Art Museum, the Chrysler Museum of Art, and many other institutions.
 Her work is also owned by The Bank of Tokyo, Citicorp, the New York City Department of Parks and Recreation, and Pfizer.